janmayer/talks/cloudless-testing-serverless-applications/talk.md

 ---

-## Lets build it serverless
+## Azure Function

 ![height:400](assets/arch.png)

 ---

-### Build for Production
+### Code for Production

 - It should run in Production <!-- (The only thing everyone can agree on the only   thing anyone can agree on),  all tests is just to support this -->
   - no `if $test`
   - no changes to code to make it "testable"
 - should also run on
   - several other stages
-  - Continuous Integration Pipelines
-    - probably many PR in parallel
+  - Continuous Integration pipelines <!-- probably many PR in parallel -->
-  - Locally for developers
+  - locally for developers <!-- and do so fast! -->

 <!--
 - The only thing everyone can agree on the only thing anyone can agree on)